Use of vaccines in sheep and cattle

 Vaccine use in the UK

-In the UK, more than 40 vaccines are authorised for use to control or prevent disease in cattle and about 20 products are authorised for use in sheep.
+In the UK, more than 40 vaccines are authorised for use to control or prevent disease in cattle and about 20 vaccines are authorised for use in sheep.

 • Incorrect storage conditions